zmike/zmike.github.io/_posts/2020-09-25-engage-thrusters.md

 unused set not found --> allocate new set allocate new set --> associate set with descriptor state
 ```
 In this way, I'd get to conserve some sets and reuse them across draw calls even between different command buffers since I could track whether they were in use and avoid modifying them in any way.
+I'd also get to remove any tracking for descriptorset usage on batches, thereby removing possible queue submissions there.